MSFTeric/featureupdate-user-downtime-reporting/README.md

 ## Create a Device Group in Microsoft Entra ID

-As an Entra ID adminstrator with rights to create new groups, open the Entra ID portal and create a new device group that contains one or more of your Windows devices that have undergone a Feature Update.
+As an Entra ID adminstrator with rights to create new groups, open the Entra ID portal and create a new device group that contains one or more of your Windows devices that have undergone a Windows 11 Feature Update.

 ## Import Script into Intune